 Although a student may have completed all degree program requirements, graduation is not automatic.
 Students who believe they are ready to graduate must meet with their chair to have a Petition to Graduate form approved.
-The Petition to Graduate form and graduation fee are due when students register for their final term.
+The Petition to Graduate form must be submitted with the final registration form and graduation fees will be charged to the student's account.